 - Noongar Land Fund - up to $46,850,000 over ten years for land-related projects.

 The Settlement is made up of six (6) individual Indigenous Land Use Agreements (ILUAs).
 Each of the following areas has a corresponding ILUA:

 - Gnaala Karla Boodja (Mandurah, Bunbury, Donnybrook).

 - South West Boojarah (Busselton, Dunsborough, Margaret River, Pemberton, Nannup).

 - Wagyl Kaip and Southern Noongar (Katanning, Gnowangerup, Albany).

 Authorisation Meetings were held for each of the six ILUA Agreement Areas in early 2015.
 All six (6) ILUAs were authorised by the native title holders for each area, meaning the Noongar People effectively resolved to enter into the Settlement.

 The ILUAs are currently lodged with the National Native Title Tribunal (NNTT) to be entered onto the Register of Indigenous Land Use Agreements.
 The Native Title Registrar must now make a decision on whether or not to register the six (6) Agreements.
 The Native Title Registrar must first consider any objections from Noongar People to the registration of the ILUAs.

-SWALSC anticipates that a decision on whether or not to register the ILUAs will be made soon and SWALSC will keep the Noongar Community updated when further information becomes available.
+SWALSC has been advised that the Registrar will make a decision on whether or not to register the six ILUAs on or around the 17th of October 2018, and SWALSC will keep the Noongar Community updated when further information becomes available.